minirust/minirust/README.md

 We use `panic!` (and `unwrap` and slice indexing and similar standard Rust operations) to indicate conditions that should always hold; if execution ever panics, that is a bug in the specification.

-Our functions are generally pure; they can write to mutable reference but we can consider this to be implemented via explicit state passing.
+Our functions are generally pure; they can write to mutable reference, but we can consider this to be implemented via explicit state passing.
 When we do need other effects, we make them explicit in the return type.
 The next sections describe the effects used in the MiniRust interpreter.